The Xbox One X is Microsoft’s powerful new 4K console

 Organizing your marketing tech stack

-A full year after first teasing Project Scorpio at its last E3 event, Microsoft finally took the wraps of its new console, now called the (less catchy) Xbox One X. The tongue-twister of a console is set to arrive November 7.
+A full year after first teasing Project Scorpio at its last E3 event, Microsoft finally took the wraps of its new console, now called the (decidedly less catchy) Xbox One X. The tongue-twister of a console is set to arrive November 7.
 The company has already alluded to a number of features, including, most notably, a holiday season release date and high-end processing that will make it “the most powerful game console to date.”

-And from the sound of it, Sony can’t really argue here.
+And from the sound of it, Sony can’t really argue here, there’s a ton of power under the hood here, designed to keep Microsoft’s mid-life console both ahead of the competition and up to speed with the latest happenings on the living room A/V front.

 Of course, “new console” might be overstating things a bit.
 Keep in mind, the Xbox One is only about halfway through its lifecycle (the Xbox 360 was kicking for about eight years before its successor launch), but Microsoft still needed to keep up with the times, after the PlayStation Pro arrived with 4K and VR capabilities.
 Rather than rushing out the next-gen, however, the company has introduced a more capable version of the One.

 Microsoft has managed a feat of engineering here, cramming all of that new technology into what it’s calling, “the smallest Xbox, ever.”
 The lovely new console is, as advertised, capable of true 4K gaming playback, with HDR video quality and Premium Dolby Atmos.